rackerlabs/technical-blog/content/blog/2022/2022-02-11-aws-java-lambda-cold-start/index.md

 In 2020 Q4, we at Rackspace decided to move the one of our applications from on-premises to AWS Cloud using its serverless service, Lambda.
 <!--more-->

 We did successful POCs with basic Lambdas.
 However, when we built JAVA Lambda functions for our application, our struggle with the infamous Lambda Cold Start started.
 We gathered statistics on different Lambda response times and implemented solutions to optimize them.
-This blog is restricted to the steps we took to optimize Lambda performance and the outcomes of it.
+This blog is restricted to the steps we took to optimize lambda performance after analysing the data on Lambda execution and the outcomes of it.

 #### Lambda & Lambda Response Time
 <img src=Picture1.png title="" alt="">